-R = Readable bit U = Unimplemented bit, read as '0' W = Writable bit -n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown
+R = Readable bit W = Writable bit U = Unimplemented bit, read as '0' -n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown

-Note: Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit.
+Note: Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global interrupt enable bit.
 User software should ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt.
 This feature allows for software polling.